granitDev/os_path/README.md

 And, if your path ends in a file, and you `join()` or `push()` a path that starts with `..`, OsPath will traverse the path, and build the correct path. `/foo/bar/baz.txt` joined with `../pow.txt` will return `/foo/pow.txt`.

+> Note: Path traversal is not automatic when using the `OsPath::from()` method, because it can be advantageous to retain the `..` in the path.
+For example, if you are passing this path to an outside program, you may want to retain the `..` so that the program can handle the path traversal itself.
+However, it can be invoked with `os_path.resolve()`.

 #### File And Directory Handling
 If the path ends in a `/` or `\\` OsPath assumes this is a directory, otherwise it's a file.